jbelmont/decode-jwt/README.md

 # base64

-A go library that conducts base64 encoding and decoding
+A go library to help you base 64 decode a JSON Web Token (JWT)

-More to come
+In order to run the tests just run `go test`